kaizen4dev/odin-ruby/README.md

 string from array in provided message

 Stock Picker:
-- stock_picker(array) - found best days to buy and sell stock in hypothetical days.
+- stock_picker(array) - find best days to buy and sell stock in hypothetical days.
 Where index of array = day and value = price

 Bubble Sort: